-Mosquitoes can be found in nearby countries like Greenland that has two species, Scandinavia that has around 28 species, and in the United Kingdom which also has 28 species of Mosquitoes, but in Iceland we are mosquitoe free.
-According to the Icelandic web of science, Iceland has many insects that suck blood from mammals, such as fish, fleas, bedbugs and biting mites.
+Mosquitoes can be found in nearby countries like Greenland, which has two species, Scandinavia, which has around 28 species, and the United Kingdom, which also has 28 species of Mosquitoes, but in Iceland, we are mosquito-free.
+According to the Icelandic web of science, Iceland has many insects that suck blood from mammals, such as fish, fleas, bedbugs, and biting mites.
 But Mosquitoes have not been able to get a foothold in Iceland.

 Why does Iceland have no mosquitoes?

 The most likely explanation is the climate changes and weather conditions in Iceland.
 Compared to our neighboring countries such as Greenland and Norway they have more stable weather conditions in all seasons.
 In Iceland, we have a saying, “if you don’t like the weather, wait five minutes”.
 This saying describes Icelandic weather conditions perfectly.
 As we can experience all seasons in one day, it can be hard for mosquitoes to settle in Iceland.